eugenp/tutorials/microservices-modules/rest-express/README.md

-## Rest-Express
+## RestExpress

-This module contains articles about Rest-Express.
+This module contains articles about RestExpress.

 ### Relevant articles